 What Age Should A Child Go To The Dentist?

-Your baby is starting to cut teeth and you wonder at what age you should take your child to the dentist for the first time.
+Your baby is starting to cut teeth.
+Now you are probably wondering at what age should a child go to the dentist.

 Many parents wonder if they should take children when their first tooth appears or wait till they are 3 or 4 years old.
 They also question whether they should take them to a regular dentist or a pediatric dentist.